sathwik92/Laplace2D/README.md

 An Example code to solve the scalar Laplace's problem in two-dimensions (2D) using finite element method (FEM) implemented within an MPI-based Parallel Computing Environment.
 Here we have applied Dirichlet boundary conditions with 3 sides of the rectangle as zero and one side as a sine function.

 We perform discretization within unstructured 2D triangles.
-Mesh files are included in the mesh/ folder.
+Mesh files are included in the mesh/ directory.

 This program can handle both linear and quintic Hermite polynomials as the finite element basis functions.

 The Gauss-Dunavant quadrature method is used to compute the numerical integration.

-The FEM matrix can be solved here using a number of parallel solvers listed below.
+The FEM matrix can be solved here using several parallel solvers listed below.

 ## Available Sparse Linear Solvers
 Richardson,	Chebyshev,	Conjugate Gradient,